-- a) The construction and geometry of the structures may be found in the Appendix to the Technical Regulations. - b) The structures must be mounted with the principal axes of their prismatic mounting sections perpendicular to the longitudinal and vertical centre plane of the car, and with the centres of area of their outermost longitudinal vertical cross sections positioned : - i) Longitudinally : 500mm (+/-25mm) forward of the rear face of the cockpit entry template and within 1mm of each other. - ii) Vertically : Between 400mm and 520mm above the reference plane and between 70mm and 190mm above the reference plane for the upper and lower structures respectively. - iii) Laterally : Within 1mm of each other.
+- a) The construction and geometry of the structures may be found in the Appendix to the Technical Regulations. - b) The structures must be mounted with the principal axes of their prismatic mounting sections perpendicular to the longitudinal and vertical centre plane of the car, and with the centres of area of their outermost longitudinal vertical cross sections positioned : - i) Longitudinally : 500mm (+/-25mm) forward of the plane C-C and within 1mm of each other. - ii) Vertically : Between 400mm and 520mm above the reference plane and between 70mm and 190mm above the reference plane for the upper and lower structures respectively. - iii) Laterally : Within 1mm of each other.